OWF/owf2013/pages/en/news/2012-summary/index.md

 title: Check out the 2012 Open World Forum summary
 date: 2013/01/15

-We are proud of this edition: 2100 attendees, 200 speakers, an attendee satisfaction level of 90%.
+We are proud of the 2012 edition: 2100 attendees, 200 speakers and the attendee satisfaction level reaching 90%.

 Download the presentation <a href="http://fr.slideshare.net/OpenWorldForum/open-world-forum-2012-outcomes">here</a> or lokk at it here: